-Option Description the backup time.
-Default: not selected if Track the replica for instant recovery is on, or selected if only Keep the replica after the backup is on.
-Root of the mount point on the backup system Specifies the root directory under which the filesystems from the replica will be mounted.
-Where exactly the filesystems are mounted depends on how you specify Add directories to the mount path .
-The default mount point is $c:$ \mmt.
-Add directories to the mount path This option allows discrete control over the created mount points.
+Option Description Add directories to the mount path This option allows discrete control over the created mount points.
 When Session ID is used in path creation, this guarantees unique mount points.
 The options define which subdirectories will be created in the directory specified with the Root of the mount path on the backup system option.
-Example: Root directory: c:\mnt Application system: app.comp.com Backup session ID: 2008-02-22-4 Mount path on the application system: E:\disk1 If Hostname is selected: c:\mnt\app.comp.com\E\disk1 If Hostname + session ID is selected (default): c:\mnt\app.comp.com\2008-02-22-4\E\ disk1 If Session ID is selected: c:\mnt\2008-02-22-4\E\disk1 If Session ID + hostname is selected: c:\mnt\2008-02-22-4\app.comp.com\E\disk1 Automatically dismount the filesystems at destination mount points If the mount points are in use (for example, a previous session may be mounted) and this option is selected, Data Protector will try to dismount the mounted filesystems.
+Example: Root directory: c:\mnt Application system: app.comp.com Backup session ID: 2008-02-22-4 Mount path on the application system: E:\disk1 If Hostname is selected: c:\mnt\app.com\E\disk1 If Hostname + session ID is selected: c:\mnt\app.com\2008-02-22- 4\E\disk1 If Session ID is selected: c:\mnt\2008-02-22-4\E\disk1 If Session ID + hostname is selected: c:\mnt\2008-02-22- 4\app.comp.com\E\disk1 Default: Hostname + session ID.
+Automatically dismount the filesystems at destination mount points If the mount points are in use (for example, a previous session may be mounted) and this option is selected, Data Protector will try to dismount the mounted filesystems.
 If the option is not selected and the mount points are in use, or if the option is selected and the dismounting fails, the session will fail.
 Default: not selected.